A whānau’s guide to student exchange

 Taking the next step

-Remember that a student exchange is a significant investment in your child's education and personal development.
+Remember that a student exchange is a significant investment in your student's education and personal development.
 While it requires careful planning and financial commitment, it can be one of the most transformative experiences of their university years.

 Want more helpful advice?